mirzasalem/fastapi-ecommerce-backend/README.md

 # FastAPI E-Commerce Backend

-A **RESTful E-Commerce Backend API** built with **FastAPI**, designed to power online shopping platforms with essential backend features for products, users, authentication, and orders.
+A **RESTful E-Commerce Backend API** built with **FastAPI**, designed to power online shopping platforms with essential backend features for products, users, authentication, orders, and email verification.

 ⚠️ This project is currently a **work in progress**.
 Features are under development, so please check back for updates.